Skip to primary navigation Skip to content Skip to footer

 a close up of a logo7.
 Leave Some Surprises

-For example, if you offer a walking tour of the city, let customers know the major can’t miss attractions you will be sure to visit with them, but don’t divulge your full route or secret spots.
-Instead of giving a stop-by-stop description of your tour, give an overview that includes some of the highlights, and leave readers wanting more by telling them that you’ll take them to hidden gems and off-the-beaten-path stops along the way.
-Not only does this allow for pleasant surprises along the way, but if you are forced to re-route for any reason, your guests will be none-the-wiser.
+For example, if you offer a walking tour of the city, let customers know about the most popular attractions they will see, but don’t divulge your full route or secret spots.
+Provide an overview that includes some of the highlights, and leave readers wanting more by telling them that you’ll take them to hidden gems and off-the-beaten-path stops along the way.

 8. Length